shivamhunt/shivamhunt/README.md

 - 👋 Hi, I’m @shivam
 - 👀 I’m interested in Internship or Full time in Data Science
-- 🌱 I’m currently learning machine learning
+- 🌱 I currently build and implement machine learning model.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pratapshivam777@gmail.com